jacopoMauro/ascd_project/index.md

 layout: home
 ---

+ASCD is the acronym for Assessment on the Status of CyberSecurity in Denmark and it is a research project founded by the Danish Centre for CyberSecurity.

-# Context of the ASCD Project
+## Context of the ASCD Project

 To stay competitive in the global market, software companies have adopted software engineering practices such as DevOps and Microservices, which enable them to deliver and maintain an ever-growing set of functionalities in their products.

 A side-effect of this phenomenon is an increased complexity of software architecture and team coordination, which heavily impacts on cybersecurity, i.e., the guarantees that a company can provide about the security and privacy of their applications - e.g., that the software is not vulnerable to a certain spectrum of cyberattacks and/or it properly addresses the privacy concerns of the end-users (e.g., GDPR).

-# Aim of the Project
+## Aim of the Project

 There is no report on the current status of awareness and the use of secure and privacy-preserving methods among Danish companies and present the data in a statistically significant manner.